 14. Unique Shapes

 Creating interest through lines that offer dynamic movement, uniquely shaped tile will create distinct spaces in the coming year.
 From charming leaf motifs to unconventional scallops—like the Alison Victoria Malibu Edit Pointe Dume tile shown here—these exceptional silhouettes infuse spaces with character and unparalleled allure.
-Explore our wide selection of uniquely shaped tile for more extraordinary designs.

 15. Terrazzo-Look Porcelains

 Mimicking the look of authentic terrazzo tile—a composite material containing flecks of stone, glass and marble—these tiles offer beautiful visual texture and superior durability.
-This warm, contemporary space, designed by @craftandtheory, features the Terrazzo Bianco Micro tile.
+This warm, contemporary space, designed by @craftandtheory, features the Terrazzo Bianco Micro tile (this tile is no longer available; achieve a similar look with Terrazzo Bianco Macro tile).
 Its earthy tones and organic texture work well with a variety of styles trending in 2026.
-Shop Terrazzo porcelain tile in this and three other colorways: Bianco Macro, Nero Macro, and Nero Micro.
+Shop Terrazzo porcelain tile in all four colorways: Bianco Macro, Azzurro, Nero Macro, and Nero Micro.

 This mid-century modern bathroom features a warmly speckled terrazzo-look tile.

-Featuring: Terrazzo Bianco Micro.
+Featuring: Terrazzo Bianco Micro (tile no longer available; achieve a similar look with Terrazzo Bianco Macro).
 Design and photography by @craftandtheory.

 Whether you embrace these tile trends or create one of your own, there’s one 2026 prediction that’s guaranteed to come true: a new year will bring even more projects to admire and ideas that inspire.